mrmitew/Basic-Image-Processing/README.md

 * how to call some of the Android NDK APIs
 * how to call into methods of a native library via a Java Native Interface

+## Dependencies
+There are quite a few, but non of them were absolutely necessary for the purpose of this app since they were used mostly for convenience.
+* Retrolambda
+* RxJava
+* RxAndroid
+* Butterknife
+* AppCompat
+* Design support lib

 ## Screenshots
 ![one.png](https://github.com/mrmitew/Basic-Image-Processing/blob/master/design/one.png) ![two.png](https://github.com/mrmitew/Basic-Image-Processing/blob/master/design/two.png)